FineFindus/eyedropper/README.md

 ## Features

 - Pick a Color
-- Edit a color using hex values
+- Enter a color in Hex-Format
-- Parse RGBA/ARGB Colors
+- Parse RGBA/ARGB Hex-Colors
-- View colors in RGB, HSV, HSL, CMYK, XYZ and CIE-Lab formats
+- View colors in Hex, RGB, HSV, HSL, CMYK, XYZ and CIE-Lab format
 - Customize which formats appear as well as their order
 - Generate a palette of different shades